ChatGPT Advertising: Access, Privacy & What to Expect in Canada

 Q5.
 Are there protected categories or age limits?

-Reports indicate no ads to under-18s and restrictions around sensitive topics such as health and politics.
+Reports indicate no ads for under-18s and restrictions around sensitive topics such as health and politics.

 OpenAI is testing ads in ChatGPT for Free and Go (U.S. only) to help keep AI affordable.
 Ads will be clearly labelled, shown below answers, and won’t influence responses or share conversation data with advertisers.
-Higher tiers remain ad-free.
+Higher levels will remain ad-free.
 Rollout begins with shopping-related links.

 What's new (and where)

 OpenAI will begin testing advertisements with logged-in adult users in the U.S. on the Free and Go tiers.
 Ads are not planned for Plus, Pro, Business or Enterprise.
-The first tests place sponsored product/service links at the bottom of answers, separate from the model’s output.
+The initial tests insert sponsored product/service links at the bottom of answers, separate from the model's output.

-OpenAI frames advertising as a way to expand affordable access while keeping product quality and trust intact.
-The company reiterates answer independence (ads do not affect responses) and conversation privacy (no selling conversation data to advertisers).
+OpenAI frames advertising as a way to expand affordable access while maintaining product quality and trust.
+The company reiterates the independence of answers (ads do not affect responses) and conversation privacy (no selling conversation data to advertisers).

 How ads will work

-• Answer independence: ChatGPT’s answer is generated before any ad is considered; ads do not shape the response content.
+Answer independence: ChatGPT's answer is generated before any ad is considered; ads do not affect the response content.

-• Privacy: OpenAI states it keeps conversations private from advertisers and does not sell user data.
-Users can manage personalisation settings.
+Privacy: OpenAI asserts it keeps conversations private from advertisers and does not sell user data.
+Users can manage personalization settings.

-• Scope & safety: Early coverage notes shopping-oriented ads, no ads to under-18s, and exclusions for sensitive topics (e.g., health, politics).
+Scope & safety: Early coverage highlights shopping-oriented ads, no ads for under-18s, and exclusions for sensitive topics (e.g., health, politics).

 Who’s affected (and who isn’t)